Take Notice Fund

 Q: Do you provide technical assistance in submitting an application?

 A: Yes, we provide assistance with completing an application.
 You must schedule a phone interview with a staff member to respond to the application questions.
-To schedule a call, please contact Director of Southern Programs Stephanie Atkins at or 504 595 8008 ext.
-702.
+To schedule a call, please contact our Program Assistant, Daniel Pruksarnukul at or 504.595.8008 ext.
+703.

 Q: We would like to apply as a collective.
 What are the terms?